Cremation Guidelines

 Cremation Guidelines of the Vatican

 New instruction from the Vatican restates the doctrinal and pastoral reasons for the Church’s burial preference for the remains of the faithful.
 The Church continues to prefer the practice of burying the bodies of the deceased because this shows a greater esteem towards the departed.
 Nevertheless, cremation is not prohibited unless it was chosen for reasons contrary to Christian faith.
+When cremation of the body has been chosen, the human cremated remains of the faithful must be laid to rest in a sacred place (i.e., a Catholic cemetery).
+This helps to ensure that due respect is shown to the faithful departed and that they are included in the prayers and remembrance of their family and the Catholic community.

 Human cremated remains of the faithful departed should not be scattered, or kept in one’s home, nor should they be divided among family members.